leulshawel/lalagrad/README.md

 <img style="float: left" src=./lalagrad/utils/img/lala.jpeg alt=drawing width=200/>
 <b><h1>lalagrad</h1></b> lalagrad is a mid-level Deep learning framework currently in development<br>
-for Educational purposes mainly and will be between tinygrad and micrograd. as close as to the tiny as it needs to be
+for Educational purposes mainly and will be between [@tinygrad](https://github.com/tinygrad/tinygrad) and [@microrad](https://github.com/karpathy/micrograd).

 <h3><b>The plan</b></h3>
 Though am building this to learn, the final thing has to be as fast as <b>Numpy</b> if not faster, with an nn module<br>

 <h3><b>Tensors</b></h3>

-most tensor creation methods and operations supported by [@tinygrad](https://github.com/tinygrad/tinygrad) will be here (may be all of them) look at lalagrad/tensor.py
+most tensor creation methods and operations supported by tinygrad will be here (may be all of them) look at lalagrad/tensor.py

 ```python
 from lalagrad import Tensor